damnik-jain/Stakeholder-Engagement/README.md

-Stake Holder Engagement
+# Stake Holder Engagement

-This project was made for Smart India Hackathon 2018 in which our project topic was "Stake Holder Engagement System".
+This was our final award winning project in Smart India Hackathon 2018.
+The project topic was "Stake Holder Engagement System".

-We have created a platform to connect the Stakeholder of Smart City with the government.
+We have developed a portal to connect the stakeholder of Smart-City like the private companies, investors and citizens with the Government agency.
+The stakeholders can signup on our website by providing required details and can then connect with different Government agency pre-signuped on our portal.
+The Government agency can be filtered based on states they are incharge of, ministry they belong to and post to provide faster and effective communication.
+The Government has many projects which requires funding and can be of interest to inverstors and potentital clients.
+Through our portal they can upload the projects details and related documents.
+The project can be view by investors & private companies looking to invest in Government projects.
+They can also send a proposal for investment if interested through our portal.
+Government agency can then view and review the proposal and revert back with any qery.
+Common citizens can view the active projects underprogress, future plans and provide suggestions which can also be reviewed on the admin portal.
+The aim of the project is to setup a portal for active interaction between stakeholder with Government agency.